 Software revenue is recognized at a point in time or over time depending on whether we deliver standard software or customer-specific software:

-- Licenses of our standard on-premise software products are typically delivered by providing the customer with access to download the software, and the license period starts upon such grant of access.
-We recognize revenue for such on premise licenses at the point in time when the customer has access to and thus control over the software.
-In judging that our on-premise software offerings grant the customers a right to use rather than a right to access our intellectual property, we have considered the usefulness of our software without subsequent updates.
+- Licenses for our standard on-premise software products are typically delivered by providing the customer with access to download the software.
+The license period starts when such access is granted.
+We recognize revenue for these on-premise licenses at the point in time when the customer has access to and thus control over the software.
+In judging whether our on-premise software offerings grant customers a right to use, rather than a right to access, our intellectual property, we have considered the usefulness of our software without subsequent updates to it.

-- Are for software developed for specific needs of individual customers and thus the developed software does not have an alternative use to us, and
+- Are for software developed for specific needs of individual customers and therefore it does not have any alternative use for us

 - Provide us with an enforceable right to payment for performance completed to date